Martingale Asset Management L P Has $23.73 Million Stock Position in Landstar System, Inc. (NASDAQ:LSTR)

-Martingale Asset Management L P cut its stake in Landstar System, Inc. (NASDAQ:LSTR – Get Rating) by 8.9% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Martingale Asset Management L P decreased its position in Landstar System, Inc. (NASDAQ:LSTR – Get Rating) by 8.9% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 145,656 shares of the transportation company’s stock after selling 14,303 shares during the period.
-Martingale Asset Management L P owned about 0.41% of Landstar System worth $23,727,000 at the end of the most recent reporting period.
+Martingale Asset Management L P owned about 0.41% of Landstar System worth $23,727,000 as of its most recent SEC filing.

-Other hedge funds have also modified their holdings of the company.
-Guardian Wealth Advisors LLC acquired a new position in shares of Landstar System in the 3rd quarter worth approximately $29,000.
-FourThought Financial LLC increased its holdings in Landstar System by 32.3% during the 3rd quarter.
-FourThought Financial LLC now owns 393 shares of the transportation company’s stock valued at $57,000 after purchasing an additional 96 shares in the last quarter.
-Benjamin F. Edwards & Company Inc. increased its holdings in Landstar System by 39.1% during the 4th quarter.
-Benjamin F. Edwards & Company Inc. now owns 388 shares of the transportation company’s stock valued at $63,000 after purchasing an additional 109 shares in the last quarter.
-Bessemer Group Inc. increased its holdings in Landstar System by 92.3% during the 3rd quarter.
-Bessemer Group Inc. now owns 596 shares of the transportation company’s stock valued at $86,000 after purchasing an additional 286 shares in the last quarter.
-Finally, Eagle Bay Advisors LLC increased its holdings in Landstar System by 109.0% during the 4th quarter.
-Eagle Bay Advisors LLC now owns 558 shares of the transportation company’s stock valued at $91,000 after purchasing an additional 291 shares in the last quarter.
-98.90% of the stock is owned by institutional investors and hedge funds.
+Other large investors have also recently added to or reduced their stakes in the company.
+HighTower Advisors LLC raised its holdings in shares of Landstar System by 4.7% in the 1st quarter.
+HighTower Advisors LLC now owns 7,370 shares of the transportation company’s stock worth $1,105,000 after buying an additional 334 shares in the last quarter.
+Private Advisor Group LLC raised its holdings in shares of Landstar System by 2.6% in the 1st quarter.
+Private Advisor Group LLC now owns 3,707 shares of the transportation company’s stock worth $559,000 after buying an additional 95 shares in the last quarter.
+Bank of Montreal Can raised its holdings in shares of Landstar System by 5.7% in the 1st quarter.
+Bank of Montreal Can now owns 9,033 shares of the transportation company’s stock worth $1,408,000 after buying an additional 485 shares in the last quarter.
+Panagora Asset Management Inc. raised its holdings in shares of Landstar System by 87.1% in the 1st quarter.
+Panagora Asset Management Inc. now owns 2,245 shares of the transportation company’s stock worth $339,000 after buying an additional 1,045 shares in the last quarter.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Landstar System by 9.3% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 13,814 shares of the transportation company’s stock worth $2,084,000 after buying an additional 1,179 shares in the last quarter.
+Institutional investors and hedge funds own 98.90% of the company’s stock.

 Landstar System Trading Up 1.3 %